Verifying the Mecca orientation of the giant crescent

 Takes literally two minutes.
 Just use the Mecca direction calculator at Islam.com to print out the following graphic of the direction to Mecca from Somerset PA (ten miles from the crash site):

-Place this Mecca-direction printout over the Crescent of Embrace site-plan on your computer screen (both have north at the top) and you will see that the Mecca line almost exactly bisects the giant crescent:
+Place this Mecca-direction printout over the Crescent of Embrace site-plan on your computer screen (both have north at the top) and this is what you will see (red orientation lines added):

 A person standing between the most protruding tips of the crescent structure and facing into the center of the crescent (red arrow), will be facing almost exactly in the “qibla” direction..
 (Click picture for larger image.)